Tissue Cross Reactivity (TCR) Studies

 We can support your need for TCR testing from preliminary studies, where the antibody concentrations to be used are determined, to the full GLP TCR for regulatory submission.

-Cerba Research has been offering tissue analysis for preclinical studies to the pharmaceutical and medical device industries for years.
+Cerba Research has been offering tissue analysis for early and preclinical phase studies to the pharmaceutical and medical device industries for years.
 Several histology stains and IHC protocols are available, as well as analysis by veterinarian pathologists.

 Our histology laboratory is Good Laboratory Practice-certified and GLP-compliant studies can be conducted.